 What a shame it would be if you remain ignorant of its local gourmet food when traveling in a foreign country!
 There are dozens of street-side breakfast variations in Delhi.
 At nine in the morning, you can start from the front gate of Jama Masjid and walk into the alleyways in search of authentic local flavors.

-Gol Gappe, also known as Puchka is a globular, hollow snack with a crispy crust.
+Gol Gappe, also known as Puchka, is a globular, hollow snack with a crispy crust.
 Tear one and fill in with aromatic cheese or a spicy-braised potato of a buttery texture, and----voila! commuters' favorite brekkie.
 Interestingly, Puchka stalls offer no chairs for patrons, so they have to stand around the table while eating, which, as believed, accelerates the process.
 So, It's quite literally a type of fast food.

 Founded in 1913, Karim's has been rated one of Asia's best restaurants by Time magazine.
 Luncheonette as it is, the shop boasts surprising popularity and is always jam-packed at mealtimes, a textbook example of 'Good wine needs no bush'.
-Its speciality includes Indian meat delicacies like a simmered lamb, kebab, and roast chicken, but only braised meat and pastry are served at breakfast.
+Its specialty includes Indian meat delicacies like simmered lamb, kebab, and roast chicken, but only braised meat and pastry are served at breakfast.
 The aroma is so mouthwatering!

 After a heavy meal, you may fancy a walk.
 Deep into the alleys spreads the local market, where fresh fruits and vegetables are on sale.
 Check out the newly plucked fruits, coconut juice and, most scrumptious of all, icy mango yogurt.
 This signature dessert of Delhi is a dry mix of fresh mango juice and thick yogurt, which really hits the spot in the sultry summer.